snowplow/snowplow/4-storage/redshift-storage/README.md

-# Amazon Redshift storage for SnowPlow
+# Amazon Redshift storage for Snowplow

 ## Introduction

 [Amazon Redshift][redshift] is a fully-managed, Petabyte scale datawarehouse provided by Amazon.
-It is an excellent location for storing SnowPlow data, as it enables you to plugin a wide variety of analytics tools directly onto SnowPlow data.
+It is an excellent location for storing Snowplow data, as it enables you to plugin a wide variety of analytics tools directly onto Snowplow data.

 ## Contents